akeneo/pim-api-docs/content/guides/ecommerce-connection/step3-reconcile-PIM-data-with-eCommerce-data.md

 As Akeneo PIM API does not have a date filtering system on this data, your connector will need to fully import all options and all categories.

 ::: info
-**Key points:**

 **Think “performance” from the start!**

 * Your connector must be as high-performance as possible to synchronize with the PIM.

 * Your connector only needs to import the latest Akeneo PIM data modified since the previous synchronization (delta only).
 You don't have to synchronize all Akeneo PIM data each time but only data that cannot be filtered by update date.
 :::

-## Manage products enable/disable state feature

-### What is it?
-A product is rarely removed.
-It is more often “disabled” to keep its history (In Akeneo PIM but in eCommerce solution too).

-### What do you need to implement?
-Please consider relying only on the enable/disable status of the PIM product to know if a product can be activated or deactivated in your eCommerce solution.